 CITC offers Skills Assessments to verify the current knowledge you have in your chosen trade.
 The results of the assessment, along with an employer’s recommendation, may allow a start in an advanced level.

 CITC offers construction training in eleven (11) programs: Carpentry; Commercial Electrician; Residential Wireman (02); Laborers; Low Energy/Sound Communication Technician (06); Heavy Equipment Operators (HEO); Heating, Ventilation & Air Conditioning (HVAC); Painting; Plumbing; Scaffold Erector and Sheet Metal.

 Yes.
 CITC is a Washington State licensed non-profit vocational school accredited by the National Center for Construction Education & Research (NCCER), a coalition of 34 construction trade associations and training groups.

 A Trainee is not registered with the Apprenticeship Section of the Washington State Department of Labor & Industries.
 Trainees may attend classes at CITC as a vocational student; however, they are not employed by a CITC Training Agent to receive on-the-job training.

-A CITC apprentice is an individual who has been accepted into one of the nine CITC apprenticeship programs and registered with the Apprenticeship Section of the Washington State Department of Labor & Industries.
+A CITC apprentice is an individual who has been accepted into one of the eleven CITC apprenticeship programs and registered with the Apprenticeship Section of the Washington State Department of Labor & Industries.
 A CITC apprentice is employed by a CITC Training Agent to receive their on-the-job training (OJT) which is monitored by a CITC apprenticeship committee.